-When I first sent my son to preschool, he went to a traditional preschool – the kind I remember.
+When I first sent my son to preschool, he went to a traditional preschool – the kind I remember, and you probably do too!
 A carpet with letters and spots for each kid to sit.
 Charts on the wall showing the alphabet, calendar, weather.
 Super cute crafts for every holiday, with a Pinterest perfect sample of what they would be making that day.
 But he wasn’t learning his letters.
 He wasn’t great at sitting.
 He wasn’t participating in the crafts.
 So we moved him over to a play-based preschool.
 And he LOVED it.
 But everyone else?
 Well, they thought we were crazy.
 And I learned there are a LOT of myths about play based education.

 My kids have thousands of dollars worth of games and toys and arts and crafts and I even am not above allowing some indulgent screen time.
 But the fact is, at the end of the day, they love dirt and sticks and rocks.
 Yeah, rocks.
 Which – don’t get me wrong – I love.
-I love SO much, I want to pass that love of rocks on to you!
+I mean, what’s not to love?
+They’re super cheap (also known as FREE at your nearest outside location), easy to handle, you don’t have to worry about getting them dirty, and you can just leave them in the backyard!
+I love them SO much, I want to pass that love of rocks on to you!
 So here are nine fun ways for your little ones to play with rocks.

 town that is tricked into sharing their soup.
 It’s also a culinary classic in our backyard.
 Stones, leaves, dirt all create a “delicious” base to be stirred with sticks.
 This one takes some more parental involvement (I admit I’m wayyyyyy over pretending to slurp soup and report how delicious it is) and can be significantly messier than some of the other options, but my kids are all about getting messy, so bring it on!